Clearance, Press, and Interference Fits

 - Interference fit

-The knobs that actually change fit
+The knobs that really change fit

 - Designed gap/oversize